MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1svg/nf-d2d1svg-id2d1svgelement-getattributevalue(pcwstr,refiid,void).md

 ## -description

-Gets an attribute of this element as a string.
+Gets an attribute of this element as an interface type.

 ## -parameters